IlesESGI/libppm/README.md

 ## Group
 This project was made by **Kamel MALKI, Hedi BOUFADEN and Ilès BENKOUSSA** who are forming the group **n°10** of **class 1 IABD** on myges

+## Documentation
+Documentation can be found in libppm/ppm/target/doc

 ## Run the program
 - First you need to install nightly features to use the program (see at the end the reason)